-- 1.15 For CMP264 (CMP269) none of the 22 Workgroup members whom voted considered that the Original proposal better facilitated the Applicable CUSC Objectives.
-WACM 3 received four votes to indicate that it better facilitated the Applicable CUSC Objectives followed by the baseline and WACM 8 receiving three votes respectively as the preferred option. - 1.16 For CMP265 (CMP270) one Workgroup member voted that the Original proposal better facilitated the Applicable CUSC Objectives, WACM 10 received four Workgroup member votes for better facilitating the Applicable CUSC Objectives followed by the baseline, WACM 3 and WACM 8 receiving three votes respectively as the best option.
+- 1.15 For CMP264 (CMP269) none of the 22 Workgroup members that voted considered that the Original proposal better facilitated the Applicable CUSC Objectives.
+WACM 3 received four votes that it better facilitated the Applicable CUSC Objectives followed by the baseline and WACM 8 receiving three votes respectively as the preferred option - 1.16 For CMP265 (CMP270) one Workgroup member voted that the Original proposal better facilitated the Applicable CUSC Objectives, for WACM 10 four Workgroup members voted it as better facilitating the Applicable CUSC Objectives followed by the baseline, WACM 3 and WACM 8 receiving three votes respectively as the best option.